These have officially become my favorite appetizer.

-They’re not pita chips like you’d buy from a bag at the grocery store.
-Oh no, these air fryer pita chips have a crisp on the outside, but they’re still light and fluffy on the inside.
+They’re not chips like you’d buy from a bag at the grocery store.
+Oh no, these have a crisp on the outside, but they’re still light and fluffy on the inside.

-The inspiration for these pita chips came from a local Greek restaurant here in Michigan.
-Shoutout to Kouzina for having incredible pita chips on the menu, but Olga’s deserves an honorable mention as well!
+The inspiration for these chips came from a local Greek restaurant here in Michigan.
+Shoutout to Kouzina for having an incredible dish on the menu, but Olga’s deserves an honorable mention as well!

-These air fryer pita chips can be ready to serve in under 30 minutes (yes, completely from scratch) and pair perfectly with my spicy feta dip.
+These can be ready to serve in under 30 minutes (yes, completely from scratch) and pair perfectly with my spicy feta .

 If you need an appetizer to impress your guests with, whip up some of that spicy feta dip and serve with these pita chips, and they’re going to think you are a culinary genius.

 These homemade pita chips are going to be made the same way as my simple Pita Bread Without Yeast recipe, with one tiny difference.

 For the original pita bread recipe, we let the dough sit before baking, which is how we achieve that “poof” we’re after.